opnfv/apex/docs/release/installation/virtualinstall.rst

 or more compute nodes for a non-HA Deployment) will be defined for the target OPNFV deployment.
-The part of the toolchain that executes IPMI power instructions calls into libvirt instead of the IPMI interfaces on baremetal servers to operate the power managment.
+The part of the toolchain that executes IPMI power instructions calls into libvirt instead of the IPMI interfaces on baremetal servers to operate the power management.
 These VMs are then provisioned with the same disk images and configuration that baremetal would be.
 To Triple-O these nodes look like they have just built and registered the same way as bare metal nodes, the main difference is the use of a libvirt driver for the power